kurapica/IGAS/PLoop/README.md

 Custom Attributes
 ----

-The above attributes are all used by the core system of the Loop.
+The above attributes are all used by the core system of the PLoop.
 But also this is a powerful system for common using.

 Take a database table as example, a lua table(object) can be used to store the field data of one row of the data table.
 So, here are the datas :